 Jill Morelli, Lisa Gorrell and started a new company, the Applied Genealogy Institute, offering practicum-based, multi-week institute courses.
 I am offering Irish Genealogy as one of our course offerings.
 See please see our website for more details.
 I hope to see you in class.

 Mary Kircher Roddy, CG®, grew up in San Rafael, California.
 She earned a Bachelor degree in Liberal Studies from The University of California, Riverside in 1982 and a Master in Professional Accounting from the University of Texas in 1984.
 She earned a certificate in Genealogy and Family History at the University of Washington in 2005.
-She was credentialed by the Board for Certification of Genealogists® in 2019, Certificate No. 1113.*
+She was credentialed by the Board for Certification of Genealogists® in 2019, Certificate No. 1113.* She is treasurer for the Association of Professional Genealogists, and a trustee of the Board for Certification of Genealogists.

 Mary became interested in genealogy in 2000 in anticipation of a sabbatical in Ireland where her husband was a Fulbright Scholar at the University of Limerick.
 She was sure she would complete all her Irish genealogy while her husband taught at UL and her children attended Monaleen school.
 Two decades later, the genealogy is still a work in progress.
 But the trip to Ireland awakened something deep in her Celtic bloodlines, the Irish tradition of the Seanachi, the storytellers and historians of yore.